Apply code CARE20 to start therapy with 20% off.

 If they’re not getting proper rest, they’re much more likely to lose their cool during the day.

-This isn’t always the case, but some people who yell and scream at their spouses do so in order to intimidate and maintain control.
-If you are frightened by yelling, your husband may choose this behavior because it gives them power.
+This isn’t always the case, but some people who shout and scream at their spouses do so to intimidate and maintain control.
+If you are frightened by yelling, your husband may choose this behavior because it gives him power.

-When you’re fearful of the yelling, chances are you will give in to whatever your husband wants.
-Therefore, yelling becomes a way to control you and get what they want out of you.
+When you’re fearful of the shouting, chances are you will give in to whatever your husband wants.
+Therefore, yelling becomes a way to control you and get what he wants out of you.

-They will continue this behavior because it works for them.
+He continues this behavior because it works for him.

 Why does my husband yell at me